devicehive/esp8266-firmware/DeviceHiveESP8266.md

 Enable or disable PWM.

 *Parameters*:
 Json with set of key-value, where key is pin name and value is duty cycle.
 Duty cycle is an integer between 0..100, i.e. percent.
-Mnemonic pin ‘all’ also can be used to control all GPIO pins simultaneously.
-To disable PWM for one of the outputs, just set value to ‘disable’ or ‘0’.
-PWM can be also disabled for pin if command ‘gpio/write’ or 'gpio/read'(only with some pins for initialize)' is called for pin.
+Mnemonic pin "all" also can be used to control all GPIO pins simultaneously.
+To disable PWM for one of the outputs, just set value to "disable" or "0".
+PWM can be also disabled for pin if command "gpio/write" or "gpio/read"(only with some pins for initialize) is called for pin.
 There are also additional parameters:
-‘frequency’ - set PWM base frequency, if this parameter was omitted, previous frequency will be used. ‘frequency’ also can be set while PWM working or before command with pins duty cycles.
+* "frequency" - set PWM base frequency, if this parameter was omitted, previous frequency will be used. ‘frequency" also can be set while PWM working or before command with pins duty cycles.
 Default frequency is 1 kHz.
 Minimum frequency is 0.0005 Hz, maximum is 2000 Hz
-‘count’ - the number of pulses that PWM will generate after command, maximum is 4294967295, 0 means never stop.
+* "count" - the number of pulses that PWM will generate after command, maximum is 4294967295, 0 means never stop.
 Pins with 100% duty cycle will be switched to low level when PWM stops.
 *Example*:
 ```json
 {
 	"0":"50",